Nuitka/Nuitka/Developer_Manual.rst

 Goals/Allowances to the task
 ----------------------------

-1. Goal: Must not use any existing C/C++ language file headers, only generate declarations in generated C++ code ourselves.
-We would rather write a C header to "ctypes" declarations convert if it needs to be.
+1. Goal: Must not use any pre-existing C/C++ language file headers, only generate declarations in generated C++ code ourselves.
+We would rather write a C header to "ctypes" declarations convert if it needs to be, but not mix and use declarations from existing header code.
 2. Allowance: May use "ctypes" module at compile time to ask things about "ctypes" and its types.
-3. Goal: We should make use that allowance to use "ctypes", to e.g. not hard code what "ctypes.c_int()" gives, unless there is a specific benefit.
+3. Goal: Should make use of "ctypes", to e.g. not hard code what "ctypes.c_int()" gives on the current platform, unless there is a specific benefit.
 4. Allowance: Not all "ctypes" usages must be supported immediately.
 5. Goal: Try and be as general as possible.
 For the compiler, "ctypes" support should be hidden behind a generic interface of some sort.
 Supporting "math" module should be the same thing.

-Type inference - The general Problem
+Type Inference - The general Problem
 ------------------------------------

 Part of the goal is to forward value knowledge.
 When you have "a = b", that means that a and b now "alias".
 And if you know the value of "b" you can assume to know the value of "a".
+This is called "Aliasing".

-When that value is a compile time constant, you will want to push it forward, because storing such a constant under a variable name has a cost and loading it back from the variable as well.
+When that value is a compile time constant, we will want to push it forward, because storing such a constant under a variable name has a cost and loading it back from the variable as well.
 So, you want to be able collapse such code: